supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Standard and Canonical Forms of Boolean Expressions.md

 | Canonical SOP                        | Canonical DNF (Principle DNF)                |
 | Canonical POS                        | Canonical CNF (Principle CNF)                |

 When a canonical form (CSPO or CPOS) of an expression is simplified, then it results in standard forms (SOP or POS).
-Canonical form are also standard forms, except they have minterms and maxterms. [[Minimization using K Map|K-maps]] give a visual representation of reducing the canonical expressions to standard minimal forms.
+Canonical forms are also standard forms, except they have minterms and maxterms. [[Minimization using K Map|K-maps]] give a visual representation of reducing the canonical expressions to standard minimal forms.

 Standard forms can be represented using a two-level circuit.
 NOT, AND, OR logic gates are enough to express standard forms because they are [[Functional Completeness|functionally complete]].